Tensor Graphical Lasso (TeraLasso): Validation on synthetic data

-In the formulation of the TeraLasso objective \eqref{Eq:objFun} and its TG-ISTA implementation, the sparsity of the estimate is controlled by $K$ distinct tuning parameters $\rho_k$ for $k=1,\dots, K$.
+In the TeraLasso objective \eqref{Eq:objFun}, the sparsity of the estimate is controlled by $K$ distinct tuning parameters $\rho_k$ for $k=1,\dots, K$.
 The convergence condition on $\rho_k$ in Theorem \ref{Thm:1} suggests that the $\rho_k$ can be set as $ \rho_k = \bar{\rho} \sqrt{\frac{\log p}{n m_k}} $ with $\bar{\rho}$ being a single scalar tuning parameter, depending on absolute constants and $\|\Sigma\|_2$.
 Below, we experimentally validate the reliability of this tuning strategy.

-We empirically evaluate performance using several metrics including: the Frobenius norm ($\|\hat{\Omega}-\Omega_0\|_F$) and spectral norm ($\|\hat{\Omega}-\Omega_0\|_2$) error of the precision matrix estimate $\hat{\Omega}$ and the Matthews correlation coefficient to quantify the edge misclassification error.
+The performance is empirically evaluated using several metrics including: the Frobenius norm ($\|\hat{\Omega}-\Omega_0\|_F$) and spectral norm ($\|\hat{\Omega}-\Omega_0\|_2$) error of the precision matrix estimate $\hat{\Omega}$ and the Matthews correlation coefficient to quantify the edge misclassification error.
 Let the number of true positive edge detections be TP, true negatives TN, false positives FP, and false negatives FN.
 The Matthews correlation coefficient is defined as \citep{matthews1975comparison}

-where we consider each nonzero off diagonal element of $\Psi_k$ as a single edge.
+where each nonzero off diagonal element of $\Psi_k$ is considered as a single edge.
 Larger values of MCC imply better edge estimation performance, with $\mathrm{MCC} = 0$ implying complete failure and $\mathrm{MCC} = 1$ perfect edge set estimation.